All Episodes

 Again, imagine if it's Donald Trump and Steele's numerous encounters with the media.

-And then before and after Steele was terminated, because he was revealed as leaking to the press, and that supposedly violated one of the FBI's rules.
+And then before and after Steele was terminated, because he was revealed as leaking to the press, and that supposedly violated one of the FBI's rules, well, the FBI, that didn't stop them from being in contact with Christopher Steele because the Deputy Attorney General Bruce Orr, a senior DOJ official who worked closely with Yates and later Rosenstein, although shortly after the election, the FBI began interviewing Orr,

-Because the deputy attorney general, Bruce Orr, a senior DOJ official who worked closely with Yates and later Rosenstein, although shortly after the election, the FBI began interviewing Orr, documenting his communications with Steele, and then it was discovered that Steele was desperate that Donald Trump not get elected and was passionate about him not being president.
+documenting his communications with Steele, and then it was discovered that Steele was desperate that Donald Trump not get elected and was passionate about him not being president.

-Because she's working for Fusion GPS, and she's working on the phony Russian dossier full of Russian lies and salacious details.
+And then during the same period of time, Orr's wife is pretty much being paid for by Hillary Clinton's campaign because she's working for Fusion GPS and she's working on the phony Russian dossier full of Russian lies and salacious details.

 And the FBI even knew at the time that the information they had that was going before the court was never verified.

-And to quote the assistant director, Bill Priestap, corroboration of the Steele dossier was in its infancy at the time of the initial Page FISA application.
+And to quote the assistant director, Bill Priestap, corroboration of the Steele dossier was in its infancy at the time of the initial page FISA application.

-One to manipulate the American people and lie to them about who Donald Trump was, and two, then to get a Pfizer warrant, and none of this information is given to the Pfizer court judge.
+So you have an unverified Hillary Clinton bought and paid for propaganda, which we now know was full of Russian government sources inside of Russia, that she pays for all of this, one, to manipulate the American people and lie to them about who Donald Trump was, and two, then to get a FISA warrant, and none of this information is given to the FISA court judge.

-And then we find out in a committee meeting, December of 17 that the deputy director McCabe testified that the committee that no surveillance warrant would have ever even been sought without the Steele dossier information that the FBI never verified.
+And then we find out in a committee meeting December of 17 that the deputy director McCabe testified that the committee, that no surveillance warrant would have ever even been sought without the Steele dossier information that the FBI never verified.

 You can't make this stuff up.